-

 | By Joannes Marvin, SSC"[S]aat ini tidak ada bukti yang pasti bahwa latihan kekuatan – atau program latihan dan diet lain – akan memperpanjang masa hidup secara signifikan.
 Tapi dengan bukti ilmiah yang banyak, walau memiliki kelemahan, secara kuat menunjukkan bahwa kita bisa mengubah arah penurunan."
 [Bahasa Indonesia translation of Barbell Training is Big Medicine] Read more →

-Why You Need Weightlifting Shoes And How To Buy Them
+Why You Need Weightlifting Shoes and How to Buy Them

-| By Shaun Pang, SSCIn barbell training, clothes don’t matter.
-But shoes do.
+| By Shaun Pang, SSCIn barbell training, shoes matter.
 Here's everything you need to know about weightlifting shoes, the essential gear for barbell training.
 We’ll tell you why you need a pair of weightlifting shoes, what to look out for, and how to buy them.
 Read more →

-How To Set up Safely For The Barbell Lifts
+How to Set Up Safely for the Barbell Lifts

 | By Joannes Marvin, SSCLearning to squat, press, bench, and deadlift; there's no lack of tutorials showing you how to do each one of those correctly and safely.
 However, safety is not only dictated by your form or whether or not you are choosing the correct weight on the first day, but also knowing how to set up your equipment correctly.
 Here are some guidelines for your reference.
 Read more →